mizhaan23/hangman_transformer/README.md

 We then implement a cross-entropy loss as is best for the case of probability distributions and multi-class classification tasks.
 The model is then trained for about 25 epochs where the loss stabilizes and doesn't decrease further.
 A longer training time resulted in good results in validation and test.
 One can train for longer epochs as well.

 ## Results
-The model now picks the letter with the highest probability from the distribution it has learnt and is able to achieve a win rate of $>60%$ on the validation set.
+The model now picks the letter with the highest probability from the distribution it has learnt and is able to achieve a win rate of **above 60%** on the validation set.
 One can tune the hyperparameters and train for longer for better results.